TraceLarson/HouseFax/docs/brief.md

      bracket.

 - **Problem**
-    - The problem with the current real estate applications is that they put crime and the surrounding neighborhood secondary to every other statistic available.
+    - Current real estate applications are too broad with their property and neighborhood information when referencing crime.
+They provide many details but the fact that they offer crime information is somewhat obscure in most applications.
+Many applications make crime a secondary feature or place it on par with enumerable other features.
+There are no apps with standout crime reporting features that benefit from extra emphasis.
 - **Solution**
     - This application will show crime statistics first and foremost.
 Emphasis will be put on any available data starting from the most recent occurence.
 - **Unique Value Proposition**